VigRX Plus tablets

-The TGA is working with Australian Customs and Border Protection Services (Customs) to help stop future shipments of VigRX Plus tablets from entering Australia.
+The TGA is working with Australian Customs and Border Protection Service (ACBPS) to help stop future shipments of the VigRX Plus product that TGA has tested from entering Australia.

-If these tablets are found at the border by Customs they will be seized and destroyed.
+If these tablets are found at the border by ACBPS they will be seized and destroyed.